codingMustache/codingMustache/README.md

 ## Joke of the Day

-Can a kangaroo jump higher than the Empire State Building?
-Of course.
-The Empire State Building can't jump.
+What do you call a magician who has lost their magic?
+Ian.

 ## Daily Trivia

-How many bits make up the significand portion of a single precision floating point number?
+HTML is what type of language?
- 1. 23
+ 1. Scripting Language
- 2. 8
+ 2. Macro Language
- 3. 15
+ 3. Programming Language
- 4. 53
+ 4. Markup Language

 <details>
   <summary>Answer</summary>
-  23
+  Markup Language
 </details>